-Check information path during type-checking, to make sure that all types are derived in a principal way.
-All programs accepted in -principal mode are also accepted in default mode with equivalent types.
+Check information paths during type-checking, to make sure that all types are derived in a principal way.
+When using labelled arguments and/or polymorphic methods, this flag is required to ensure future versions of the compiler will be able to infer types correctly, even if internal algorithms change.
+All programs accepted in -principal mode are also accepted in the default mode with equivalent types, but different binary signatures, and this may slow down type checking; yet it is a good idea to use it once before publishing source code.